Supercars fans can have their say on the Repco Top Performer for every round of the Cash Converters Supercars Eseries.

 The Shell Mustang driver held his own in a tough battle for the minor placings, finished fifth and moved up to 11th in the points.

 HOW TO VOTE

 To vote for your Repco Top Performer and to go in the draw for your chance to win a Next Level Racing® F-GT Elite aluminum cockpit, click here.

-Next Wednesday will see the All Stars head to the hallowed ground of Mount Panorama for a Bathurst enduro, alongside their Pro Series teammates.
+Next Wednesday will see the All Stars grid take to Monza, with the Pro Series to tackle Phillip Island.